 Through our self-service marketing templates, you can easily create branded, customized materials from your computer – without any special software or design knowledge.
+Templates are available to faculty and staff at no cost.
 You may also create the piece on your own or work with a freelancer; your office is responsible for any costs and ensuring the piece meets the University's brand guidelines.

 Please note all pieces (print and digital) must follow the University Marketing and Communication Policy.

 I don't have the fonts/typefaces.
 What can I do?

 If you are creating a piece using our self-service marketing templates, the fonts are embedded into the templates; you do not need to purchase or install them.

 If you are working with a pre-approved freelancer, he or she will have the typefaces and use them to create your pieces; you do not need to purchase them.

 If you are creating a piece without using one of the above methods, you will need to purchase the fonts from a site such as MyFonts.com or Fonts.com.
 The approved University fonts are listed in the brand guidelines.
 You can purchase an entire font family or a single typeface (bold, italic, Roman, etc.) depending on your needs.
 If you create a piece on your own, it still must be reviewed and approved by our office prior to printing and distribution.

 From an identity standpoint, logos are critical to marketing.
 A logo is seen as a single visible manifestation of an organization's brand, and it conveys our core values and messages.